CharlesCCC/snippet-box/README.md

 Each imported snippet will have two tags:
 1. The act name (e.g., "Ethereum Developer")
 2. A dev status tag ("dev-true" or "dev-false") based on the "for_devs" column

+## Performance Optimizations

+To ensure optimal performance, especially for users who haven't logged in yet, the application implements several optimizations:

+1. **Server-side filtering**: Tag filtering is performed on the server to reduce data transfer and client-side processing.
+2. **Response caching**: Public snippet responses are cached in the browser's session storage to reduce redundant API calls.
+3. **Batch requests**: Multiple like status checks are consolidated into a single API request using the batch endpoint.
+4. **Conditional processing**: Like checking is only performed for authenticated users, reducing unnecessary API calls.
+5. **Efficient data loading**: Pagination is implemented with infinite scrolling to load data incrementally as needed.

+These optimizations significantly improve the application's performance, particularly for browsing public snippets.